swimhelenhsu/stars_filter_theory/Spring 2019/Spring 2019 Report.md

 Investigations into grain sizes of glass beads have found that grain size has less of an effect compared to changes in coagulant doses ([Chuang & Li, 1997](https://doi.org/10.1016/S1383-5866(97)00048-8)).
 Larger doses of coagulant lead to a shorter ripening time, but also lead to an increased rate of pore clogging and to an increase in the shear force in unclogged pores.
 However, grain size can have effects depending on the coagulant and flocculant dosages.
 In this study, a flocculant, separate from the coagulant, was used to further increase flocculation.
 The researchers found that larger grains in addition to both flocculant and higher coagulant dosages reduced the rate of pore clogging.
 They hypothesized that it was because larger aggregates were able to pass through the pores between the larger glass beads.
 In the future, the team will be varying both coagulant dosage and grain size, as was done in this study.
 However, sand will be used as a filter material, as is used in AguaClara plants.
 Furthermore, AguaClara plants only use PaCl, a coagulant, not both a coagulant and a flocculant.
 The flocculant increased the extent to which the reduction in clogging was observed within the study.
 The team would expect to see greater clogging than what was seen in this study in the larger sand grains.

-As the semester progresses and experiments begin, the team hopes to review more literature to aid with our research.
+As the semester progresses and experiments begin, the team hopes to review more literature to aid with our research. **[Just curious, Has this been occuring since the start of the experiements?]**

 ### Previous Works